The Real Costs of a Wedding Venue

 Wedding Venue Hire Costs

 The cost of a venue can vary dramatically with wedding venue prices ranging from hundreds into the thousands.
 Typically though, the average wedding venue cost is around £4,300.
+Prices vary depending on the venue and you can find packages for under £2000.

 Once you have decided on your final list, ask the wedding co-ordinator for a wedding venue quote and price, with a full breakdown of costs.
 It’s important to look at the overall cost for what you get – since some cheaper venues might literally just be providing the backdrop without any food or drink.
 Therefore, not all wedding venue quotes can be compared like for like.